GoogleCloudPlatform/keras-idiomatic-programmer/README.md

 *The Keras Idiomatic Programmer repository is a neat collection of workshops and handbooks introducing key machine learning concepts to the developer audience.
 I think it's a great project with very useful content*. -- Francois Chollet (creater of Keras)

-*Roozbeh Sanaei This collection is literally my Keras bible. a great one.* - Roozebh Sanaei, Computer Vision Engineer at Rapsodo
+*This collection is literally my Keras bible. a great one.* - Roozebh Sanaei, Computer Vision Engineer at Rapsodo

 ## Disclaimer